 Wopet Automatic Pet Feeder with Voice Recorder

-Best for: owners on a budget who want voice recording and don’t need WiFi connectivity.
+Best for: Owners who are on a budget, want voice recording, and don’t need WiFi connectivity.

-The Wopet Automatic Pet Feeder is one of the most affordable options on the UK market, and it consistently rates well among buyers who don’t need smartphone control.
-The standout feature is the built-in voice recorder.
-You can record a 10-second message that plays each time food is dispensed.
+The Wopet Automatic Pet Feeder is one of the most affordable options on the UK market and consistently rates well among buyers who don’t need smartphone control.
+Its standout feature is its built-in voice recorder.
+You can record a 10-second message that plays every time food is dispensed.

-Does the voice recording actually matter?
-I think it does, yes.
+Does voice recording actually matter?
+In my opinion, yes, it does.
 Dogs associate sounds with routines.
-Hearing your voice when the food drops creates a positive connection that can reduce anxiety, particularly for dogs who struggle with separation.
-My neighbour’s Border Terrier used to pace the kitchen when left alone.
-After a week with the Wopet playing a recorded message at mealtimes, the pacing stopped almost entirely.
+When the food drop happens and they hear your voice, a positive connection is formed that can reduce anxiety, especially for dogs who struggle with separation.
+My neighbor’s Border Terrier used to pace the kitchen when left alone.
+After a week with the Woppet, when a recorded message played at mealtimes, the pacing almost completely stopped.

-The hopper holds 7 litres, which is more than the PETKIT or PETLIBRO.
-That’s useful if you’ve got a larger dog or you want to go longer between refills.
-The timer is programmable for up to 4 meals per day, each with a configurable portion size.
+The Hopper holds 7 liters, which is more than the PETKIT or PETLIBRO.
+This is useful if you have a larger dog or you want to go longer between refills.
+The timer is programmable for up to 4 meals per day, and the portion size for each meal can be configured.

 Build quality is fine for the price point.
-The plastic feels decent but not premium.
-It runs on mains power with 3 AA battery backup.
+The plastic feels decent, but not premium.
+It runs on mains power and is backed up by 3 AA batteries.
 The bowl is removable for cleaning, which is essential for hygiene.

-Things to consider: there’s no WiFi.
-You program everything using the buttons and LCD screen on the unit itself.
-That means no remote control, no push notifications, no checking that a meal was dispensed while you’re at work.
-If those features matter to you, look at the PETLIBRO or PETKIT instead.
+Things to consider: It doesn’t have WiFi.
+You program everything using the unit’s buttons and LCD screen.
+This means no remote control, no push notifications, and no option to check whether the meal has been dispensed while it’s working.
+If these features matter to you, the PETLIBRO or PETKIT are better options.

 The timer display is basic.
-Setting it up takes a bit of patience.
-And the portion sizes are less precise than the app-controlled models.
-You’re working in approximate portions rather than exact gram measurements.
+Setup requires some patience.
+And portion sizes aren’t as precise as app-controlled models.
+You’re working with approximate portions instead of exact gram measurements.

-Which dogs it suits: dogs of any size on dry food, anxious dogs who benefit from hearing their owner’s voice, and budget-conscious owners who don’t need smart features.
+Which dogs it suits: Any size dog eating dry food, anxious dogs who benefit from hearing their owner’s voice, and budget-conscious owners who don’t need smart features.

-Which dogs may need another option: dogs who need precisely measured portions for medical or weight reasons, owners who want remote monitoring, and anyone who wants to adjust feeding schedules from their phone.
+Which dogs may need another option: Those dogs who need precisely measured portions for medical or weight reasons.
+Those owners who want remote monitoring.
+And anyone who wants to adjust feeding schedules from their phone.

 Available on Amazon UK and through the Wopet website.